 Just like Kati and Tiha’s tango evening, most of the best milongas are held at Budapest’s Tango Factory.
 They offer group and private tango classes, host Milongas, and even have an event called “Queer tango” every Tuesday.
 In this event, you are free to dance whichever role you want, regardless of your gender.
 Perfect if you already have some experience with tango, and want to switch things up a bit.

 Popular areas like Trastevere have bars.
 Just keep in mind that most have entrance fees, but they are usually not too high (under 10 Euros).

 You can dance both classic and modern tango in Berlin.
-And there is dance event for tango lovers of all skills, nearly every night of the week.
-The Tangoloft dance school is one of the best in the city.
-It offers classes, as well as Milongas – tango Argentino dance evenings.
-Which are beginner friendly!
+And there is a dance event for tango lovers of all skills, nearly every night of the week.
+Tangoloft dance school is one of the best in the city.
+It offers classes, as well as Milongas – Tango Argentino dance evenings.
+Which are beginner-friendly!

 But there are plenty of other options as well and for every day of the week.
 On Tuesday evenings head to Clärchen Ballhaus, for a true ballroom experience.
 On Wednesdays, you can choose between the Roter Salon of the Volksbühne and the Mala Junta Dance school.
 The latter the better option for less experienced dancers.